1985 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 1985-S DCAM Dime Value

 The 1985-S represents a special proof striking made exclusively for collectors.
-San Francisco produced 3,362,821 specimens sold only in proof sets.
-These coins never entered circulation.
+San Francisco produced 3,362,821 specimens, sold only in proof sets and never intended for circulation.

 1985-S DCAM Dime Price/Grade Chart